Database Security Cheat Sheet¶

 - Avoid using database links or linked servers.
 Where they are required, use an account that has been granted access to only the minimum databases, tables, and system privileges required.

-For more security-critical applications, it is possible to apply permissions at more granular levels, including:
+Most security-critical applications, apply permissions at more granular levels, including:

 - Table-level permissions.